chastep/sudoku_solver/README.md

 ##Learning Competencies

 * Model a simple real-world procedure in Ruby.
-* Use Psuedocode to model
+* Use Pseudocode to model

 ##Summary